 HUD calculates "unmet housing needs" as the number of housing units with unmet needs times the estimated cost to repair those units minus repair funds already provided.
 However, because complete data sources are often difficult to obtain after a major disaster event, HUD has stated that empirically justified calculations may be used to determine the average cost to fully repair a home.
-Generally, this is accomplished by "using the average real property damage repair costs determined by the Small Business
+Generally, this is accomplished by "using the average real property damage repair costs determined by the Small Business Administration for its disaster loan program for the subset of homes inspected by both SBA and FEMA.

-&lt;sup>71 Data in the maps represents census tract-level information pertaining to damage and individual assistance.
-Based on FIDA\31621\ISAA\CDBG\4339 and FIDA\31621\ISAA\CDBG\4336
+71 Data in the maps represents census tract-level information pertaining to damage and individual assistance.
+Based on FIDA_31621_ISAA_CDBG_4339 and FIDA_31621_ISAA_CDBG_4336

-Administration for its disaster loan program for the subset of homes inspected by both SBA and FEMA.
-Because SBA is inspecting for full repair costs, it is presumed to reflect the full cost to repair the home, which is generally more than the FEMA estimates on the cost to make the home habitable".
+Because SBA is inspecting for full repair costs, it is presumed to reflect the full cost to repair the home, which is generally more than the FEMA estimates on the cost to make the home habitable".72